Dumitru Alexandru

-Alexandru Dumitru, erroneously reported as Dumitru Alexandru (born 22 August 1953 in Bucharest) is a Romanian former rugby union player, who played as fly-half.
-Since 2000, he has been a talent scout and President of the Disciplinary Committee (until 2008) for F.F.R. and since 2014 a member of the Commission for the Status and Transfer of Players.
+Dumitru Alexandru,"Mitus", (born 22 August 1953 in Bucharest) is a Romanian former professional rugby union player.
+He was one of the best fly-halves of his generation.
+Since 2000, he has been a talent scout and President of the Disciplinary Committee (until 2008) for F.R.R. and since 2014 a member of the Commission for the Status and Transfer of Players.